tilt-dev/tilt.build/blog/_posts/2021-09-02-kubefwd-operator.md

 Tilt in an SSH session.
 Or to configure it to `kubefwd` to namespaces you're not deploying to.

-We're also happy to pair with our friends on how to adapt it to your own environment!
+We're also happy to pair on how to adapt it to your own environment!